JuliaGraphics/Gtk.jl/doc/developer.md

 - `with_id` specifies the type identifier.
 It must resolve to an Int, but can either be a variable, and Integer, or a tuple of the type name and library where the `_get_type` function can be called
 - `allow_reverse` specifies whether this entry should be used for auto-unpacking

-Note that this calls eval on its arguments in the current module, so if you want to use a symbol from Gtk (such as `Gtk.libgtk`, make sure you give the fully qualified name).
+Note that this calls Core.eval on its arguments in the current module, so if you want to use a symbol from Gtk (such as `Gtk.libgtk`, make sure you give the fully qualified name).
 You will also need to ensure the appropriate convert methods exist to translate from `pass_x` to `as_ctype` and back. `make_gvalue` does a few automatic transformations:

 - if the `to_gtype` is `:string` or `:static_string`, make_gvalue will insert calls to bytestring
 - if the `to_gtype` is `:pointer` or `:boxed`, make_gvalue will insert code (a call to `Gtk.mutable`) that converts from `Type` -> `Ptr{Type}` in the `setindex!` method.
 Providing a conversion from `Ptr{Type}` -> `Type` must be handled by the user.